Alfresco/hxinsight-connector/README.md

 - initial delay: 500 ms
 - delay multiplier: 2

-Above specification can be overwritten by setting configuration properties, which for particular endpoints looks like:
+Above default properties can be overwritten with custom specification, which for particular endpoints may look like, e.g.:
-- storage location request, e.g.:
+- storage location request:
 ```yaml
 alfresco:
   integration: